 As part of his business strategy, he also teamed up with affiliate marketers to elevate his brand.
 “That’s been [an] absolute game changer for me,” John says.
 He ultimately created an affiliate program using an app discovered on Shopify.
 “Although I give away a commission, those are sales that would’ve been to somebody else.”

 6. Disclose affiliate links

-That’s because customer trust is an essential element in affiliate marketing, and customers won’t purchase items from people whose recommendations they don’t trust.
-If you don’t disclose the fact you’re earning commission for mentioning a product, and they discover this fact elsewhere, you risk alienating your customers and losing brand loyalty.
+That’s because customer trust is an essential element in affiliate marketing, and customers won’t purchase items from people whose recommendations they find trustworthy.
+If you don’t disclose that you’re earning commission for mentioning a product, and they discover this fact elsewhere, you risk alienating your customers and losing brand loyalty.

 Wirecutter, for example, has a disclaimer at the top of its affiliate content, just below the navigation bar.
-Anyone reading the article knows the website will receive commission if they purchase something through a link.
+Anyone reading the article knows the website may receive a commission if items are purchased through a link.

 7. Share discount codes

-Once you’ve got a discount code to share with your audience, spread the word by:
+Once you have a discount code to share with your audience, spread the word by:

 9. Write product reviews and tutorials

 Did you know that online reviews make a difference when buying a product?
 One survey found that 93% of consumers look at product reviews for their purchasing decisions.
 By writing reviews for affiliate products that are optimized for search engines, you’ll reach people already in the purchasing process for the item.